tetrateio/dmz-workshop/04-VM/README.md

     port: 80
 ```

 8. Now we can test our VM service via the mesh.
 We will test via the frontend application that is running in our Private West cluster.
-Open a browser and navigate to $PREFIX-secure.west.private.cloud.zwickey.net (replace $PREFIX with your actual prefix).
-In the Backend HTTP URL field enter the URL route we just configured, which should be in the form of $PREFIX-vm.secure.private.mesh.
+Open a browser and navigate to secure.west.private.$PREFIX.cloud.zwickey.net (replace $PREFIX with your actual prefix).
+In the Backend HTTP URL field enter the URL route we just configured, which should be in the form of vm.secure.$PREFIX.private.mesh.
 We should see a response from our VM backend, which is serving a cute puppy pic!

 ![Base Diagram](../images/04-backend.png)